qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 6. Simulating 2 qubit interaction characterization via the ``CrossResonanceHamiltonian`` experiment
 ---------------------------------------------------------------------------------------------------

-Finally, simulate the ``CrossResonanceHamiltonian`` characterization experiment.
+Finally, simulate the :class:`qiskit_experiments.library.CrossResonanceHamiltonian` characterization experiment.

 First, we further configure the backend to run this experiment.
 This requires:

-- Adding the custom gate used in the experiment as a valid instruction in the ``Target``.
+- Adding the custom gate used in the experiment as a valid instruction in the :class:`~qiskit.transpiler.Target`.
+This ensures that the validation checks on the submitted jobs recognize the gate as a valid instruction.
-- Defining the control channel map, which the experiment requires.
+- Defining the control channel map, which is a dictionary mapping control-target qubit index pairs (given as a tuple) to the control channel index used to drive the corresponding cross-resonance interaction.
+This is required by the experiment to determine which channel to drive for each control-target pair.

 .. jupyter-execute::